Somewhere along the way, the internet convinced people you need to spend $150 on a pocket knife.

 You don't.

-This guide covers the best budget EDC knives you can buy in 2026 for under $50.
-Every pick is a real knife with a real track record.
+This guide covers the best budget EDC knives we actually stock in 2026 for under $50.
+Every pick is a real knife with a real track record — and every one is available at Mighty Oak Supply Co. right now.
 No filler, no fluff.

 Let's set honest expectations.
 A great budget EDC knife will: